digital-asset/docs.daml.com/docs/3.1/docs/concepts/ledger-model/ledger-integrity.rst

 In the example, the contract model specifies that

-#. an `Iou obligor owner` contract has only the `obligor` as a signatory,
+#.
+An `Iou obligor owner` contract has only the `obligor` as a signatory.
-   and no agreement text.

-#. a `MustPay obligor owner` contract has both the `obligor`
+#.
+A `MustPay obligor owner` contract has both the `obligor`
-   and the `owner` as signatories, with an agreement text requiring the obligor to pay the owner a certain amount, off the ledger.
+   and the `owner` as signatories.

-#. a `PaintOffer houseOwner painter obligor refNo` contract has only the
+#.
+A `PaintOffer houseOwner painter obligor refNo` contract has only the
-   painter as the signatory, with no agreement text.
+   painter as the signatory.
    Its associated key consists of the painter and the reference number.
    The painter is the maintainer.

-#. a `PaintAgree houseOwner painter refNo` contract has both the
+#.
+A `PaintAgree houseOwner painter refNo` contract has both the
-   house owner and the painter as signatories, with an agreement text requiring the painter to paint the house.
+   house owner and the painter as signat
    The key consists of the painter and the reference number.
    The painter is the only maintainer.